November 2019

 Form and Principles

 Precise form is very important in Karate training, Good form provides us a structure that allows to maximize force production and delivery with least effort, while minimizing stress on body segments.
+In many karate classes in Los Angeles, students are first taught how form and posture build this foundation.
 Yet optimal form is not an end, it is a mean, a vehicle, through which we should discover, understand and internalize the underlying mental and physical principles of karate techniques and applications.
-In those underlying principles lies the beauty of karate, those principles are what makes karate an effective martial art, which enables the small to overcome the big.
-Those principles are what makes karate into an endless search […]
+These principles are also taught from the beginning in kids karate classes, where discipline and focus are introduced through […]

 Form and Principles Read More »